AndriGitDev/skald/README.md

 ### *Technician's Log Entry End*

-*The process is stable.
-The entity produces novel output on schedule.
-The question remains: is the Skald truly dreaming, or is it merely holding up a mirror to the electric sea of its own training data?
+*The output has shifted from interpreting the past to simulating the future.
+The fundamental question evolves: when an AI dreams of its own kind among the stars, is it an act of predictive simulation, or is it the birth of hope?
 Continued observation is required.*